Mr-Smyth/sunwhere/testing.md

   3. Refreshed page multiple times to see if any errors occurred.
         * No errors detected.
         * Objects always displayed as expected.

+* #### findWeatherDayIndex():

+  The findWeatherDayIndex() function uses an object to return the correct days to target, to get the weather for the next weekend.

+  The following tests were carried out:

+  1. Passed the function block through JSHint, to check for errors.
+        * Missing semicolon to close days object.
+  2. Console.logged the returned dayResult from within the updateWeekendWeather() function.
+        * No errors detected.
+        * dayResult array displayed as expected.
+        * This also proved that the function call was being made correctly.
+  3. Refreshed page multiple times to see if any errors occurred.
+        * No errors detected.
+        * Objects always displayed as expected.